TEn-CATG:Text-Enriched Audio-Visual Video Parsing with Multi-Scale Category-Aware Temporal Graph: Introduction

 The main contributions of this paper can be summarized as follows.

-\begin{enumerate} \item To the best of our knowledge, this is the first work to introduce a temporal graph neural network into the AVVP task, where we propose the CATS module that captures segment-specific multi-scale dependencies by adaptively selecting temporal hops based on event semantics. \item The BiT module shifts the conventional design paradigm from fixed text-to-feature alignment to feature-aware text calibration.
-This enables the pseudo labels to dynamically adapt to modality-specific semantic contexts, thereby mitigating semantic noise. \item Proven by experiments, our framework achieves the state-of-the-art~(SOTA) on two benchmark datasets, LLP and UnAV-100 datasets across multiple evaluation metrics. \end{enumerate}
+\begin{enumerate} \item To our knowledge, this is the first work to introduce a temporal graph neural network into the AVVP task, where we propose the CATG module that captures segment-specific multi-scale dependencies by adaptively selecting temporal hops based on event semantics. \item We propose the BiT module, which enables the pseudo labels to dynamically adapt to modality-specific semantic contexts, thereby mitigating semantic noise.
+This shifts the design paradigm from conventional fixed text-to-feature alignment to feature-aware text calibration. \item We perform comprehensive experiments on two benchmark datasets, LLP and UnAV-100, respectively.
+The results show that our framework achieves state-of-the-art~(SOTA) performance in multiple evaluation metrics. \end{enumerate}